 We focus on making every detail of our lives perfect and neglect our minds.
 And guess what — nothing you do can prevent shit from happening.
 Things go wrong, on a small scale or a big scale.

-Let's take the start of my Christmas holidays for example.
-I was all set for a few weeks of working on my assignments and writing, reading piles of books and going to the gym twice a day.
+Let’s take the start of my Christmas holidays for example.
+I was all set for a few weeks of working on my assignments and writing, reading piles of books and going to the gym.
 Yes, that is my idea of a dream holiday.

 Then the inevitable disaster struck.
-I spent the first night of the holidays in the hospital, after a freak bad reaction and was immobile for a few days.
-I couldn't read, write or work.
+I spent the first night of the holidays in the hospital, after a freak allergic reaction and was immobile for a few days.
+I couldn’t read, write or work.
 All I did was sleep, cry and panic.
 I am okay now, just about.

 As John Lennon said, life is what happens when you are busy making other plans.
 It is inevitable.
 It is also scary and unnerving.
 We can't plan or prepare for it.